Michael Greenberg/Digital Vision/Getty Images

 T-shirts are a fashion mainstay, with pop culture quotes and logos seen every day on men, women and children.
-But if you have a brand new T-shirt with lettering you want to deliberately age to give the shirt that vintage look, or if you want to remove the lettering altogether, the process can easily be done at home.
+But if you want to remove the lettering on a piece of clothing altogether, the process is easy to do at home.

 - To distress the vinyl letters but not remove them completely, use the nail polish removal method and tweezers to pull away only portions of the letters or design.